 - Student engagement: To motivate students through hands-on, practical learning with real-world technology.

-- Careers awareness (CEIAG): To expose students to STEM career pathways, supporting Gatsby Benchmarks.
+- Careers awareness (CEIAG): To expose students to STEM career pathways as one activity within the school's wider careers programme.

 Types of STEM Workshop Available